Sairyss/domain-driven-hexagon/README.md

 In addition to different libraries there are Frameworks.
 Frameworks can be a real nuisance, because by definition they want to be in control, and it's hard to replace a Framework later when your entire application is glued to it.
 It's fine to use Frameworks in outside layers (like infrastructure), but keep your domain clean of them when possible.
 You should be able to extract your domain layer and build a new infrastructure around it using any other framework without breaking your business logic.

-NestJS does a good job, as it uses decorators which are not very intrusive, so you could use decorators like `@Inject()` without affecting your business logic at all and it's relatively easy to remove or replace it when needed.
+NestJS does a good job, as it uses decorators which are not very intrusive, so you could use decorators like `@Inject()` without affecting your business logic at all, and it's relatively easy to remove or replace it when needed.
 Don't give up on frameworks completely, but keep them in boundaries and don't let them affect your business logic.

 Offload as much of irrelevant responsibilities as possible from the core, especially from domain layer.
 In addition, try to minimize usage of dependencies in general.
 More dependencies your software has means more potential errors and security holes.
 One technique for making software more robust is to minimize what your software depends on - the less that can go wrong, the less will go wrong.
-On the other hand, removing all dependencies would be counterproductive as replicating that functionality would have been a huge amount of work and less reliable than just using a widely-used dependency.
+On the other hand, removing all dependencies would be counterproductive as replicating that functionality would require huge amount of work and would be less reliable than just using a popular, battle-tested library.
 Finding a good balance is important, this skill requires experience.

 Read more: